 Anahy Diaz | June 22, 2020

-“Students enjoy the ability to re-watch lectures when they need them,” Stewart said.
-“With the COVID-19 pandemic, I've started to record a new series of example videos for Statics.
+“Students enjoy the ability to re-watch to lectures when they need them,” Stewart said.
+“With the CoVID pandemic, I've started to record a new series of example videos for Statics.
 Thus far, I have produced 59 videos for Statics.
 Using YouTube analytics, I am able to see in real-time who is watching the videos and reply to comments and questions as they arise.”

 Although rewarding, Stewart acknowledges some challenges exist in the transition.
-One of them is having to create online content that is as compelling as in-person lectures.
+One of them is having to create online content that is as compelling as an in-person lectures.

 “In-person lectures are almost like a performance, where your body language, facial expression, and tone have an impact on the way that students absorb the content,” Stewart said.
 “In a lecture video, you must have the same energy but without the in-person feedback from students.”

 Students, of course, have also had to make their own transition into a digital learning space.
-In order to keep up with assignments and the new learning dynamic, Stewart recommends students set up deadline reminders on their phones and frequently check for new content published by their instructor.
+In order to keep up with assignments and the new learning dynamic, Stewart recommends students set up deadline reminders on their phones and check for new content published by their instructor.

 “It is tough to learn from home, let alone during a pandemic,” said Stewart.
 “Try to remain engaged in the course.
 Ask questions using online office hours or emails.
 Use social media to engage with your classmates and study online together.
 Go on LIVE together!
 Make studying the thing to do!”